 So, if you wanted to use American Airlines AAdvantage miles to book a Qantas flight, even though Qantas allows redemptions up to 353 days before departure, you’d have to wait until 330 days when booking through American Airlines.

-Therefore, if you were eyeing a Qantas First or Business Class redemption on a popular route, like to Los Angeles, you may want to secure the seat through Qantas (353 days) or Asia Miles (360 days) even though redemption rates are cheaper through American Airlines (330 days) and Alaska Mileage Plan (331 days).
+Say you were eyeing a Qantas First or Business Class redemption on a popular route, like to Los Angeles.
+You may want to secure the seat through Qantas (353 days) or Asia Miles (353 days) even though redemption rates are cheaper through American Airlines and Alaska Mileage Plan (331 days).

 Domestic vs international and Economy vs premium cabins